Read about the success stories and positive outcomes we've had including student's achievementsFind out more

-Young people have the opportunity to develop to their full potential in preparation of their future life where there is a passion for learning and mutual respect for all.
+Young people have the opportunity to develop to their full potential in preparation for their future life where there is a passion for learning and mutual respect for all.

 The school's curriculum is broad and balanced and includes, where appropriate, all of the statutory requirements of the National Curriculum.
 There is a particular emphasis on core subjects and on personal skills, as to address significant gaps in previous learning.